-A person who wishes to make a report under this Title IX grievance procedure may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the person is comfortable speaking.
+A person who wishes to make a report under this Title IX Sexual Harassment grievance procedure may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, a Complaint Manager, or any employee with whom the person is comfortable speaking.
+A person who wishes to make a report may choose to report to a person of the same gender.

-School employees shall respond to incidents of sexual harassment by promptly making or forwarding the report to the Title IX Coordinator.
+Joint Agreement employees shall respond to incidents of sexual harassment by promptly making or forwarding the report to the Title IX Coordinator.
 An employee who fails to promptly make or forward a report may be disciplined, up to and including discharge.